Topic: Nature

 Written on September 8, 2016 at 1:17 pm, by

 Join the National Park Service and Island Rec to honor the 50th Anniversary of San Juan Island National Historical Park.
 7:00pm Bat Talk ‘n Walk 8:00pm Cake 8:30pm Owl Prowl ‘n Star Walk.
 Large telescopes will be available for viewing.
-Rochelle Kelly, (a PhD candidate at the University of Washington studying our local bats), will have an infrared Continue Reading
+Rochelle Kelly, (a PhD candidate at the University of Washington studying our local bats), will Continue Reading

 Leave No Trace